FreeformRobotics/OGMD/README.md

-# OGMCD
+# OGMD

 To address grid map classification problem, we construct a dataset containing **6916** (the labels including 3210 normal and 3706 abnormal )grid maps through an **indoor robot vacuum cleaner**.
 These grid maps are created with an initial size of **50m×50m**.
 To further increase the number of training examples, we applied random rotation and offset to cropped areas of **34m×34m** used as training examples.
-To the best of our knowledge, **OGMCD** is a **large-scale benchmark specifically for indoor grid map classification.**
+To the best of our knowledge, **OGMD** is a **large-scale benchmark specifically for indoor grid map classification.**